What Cemeteries are open in New Orleans in 2022-2023?

 There are four cemeteries at the end of Canal Street: St Patrick, Greenwood, Cypress Grove, and Odd Fellows Rest; To visit these cemeteries, take the Canal streetcar conveniently labeled “Cemeteries.”

 The St Patrick cemeteries were established in 1841 by Irish immigrants.
 This cemetery includes a large mausoleum at the center.
 The cemeteries at the end of Canal Street are the final resting place for many victims of the 1853 yellow fever outbreak.
 Another one of the cemeteries down at the end of Canal Street is the Greenwood Cemetery.
 Originally founded by the Fireman’s Charitable and Benevolent association in 1852 to relieve overcrowding at the Cypress Grove Cemetery, this cemetery is known for its impressive tombs.
 One stunning example is the tomb for the Elk’s Society.
 The tomb is encased in a green, man-made hill with a statue of an Elk standing on top.
 The inside is also adorned with stone clocks.
 There is also the Cypress Grove Cemetery.
 It was established in 1840 by the Fireman’s Charitable and Benevolent association as a final resting place for the city’s firemen.
-Architect Fredrick Wilkinson choose to use Egyptian ceremonial themed architecture, including placing two Egyptian Revival pylons at the entrance.
-Finally, the Odd Fellows Rest is found adjacent to the St. Patrick’s’ cemetery above the flood plain.
+Architect Fredrick Wilkinson chose to use Egyptian ceremonial themed architecture, including placing two Egyptian Revival pylons at the entrance.
+Finally, the Odd Fellows Rest is found adjacent to the St. Patrick’s cemetery above the flood plain.
 This cemetery also has many well-known graves and monuments.
 The most noteworthy aspect of Odds Fellows Rest is the cast iron gate that surrounds the cemetery and contains symbols of fraternity.
 Unfortunately, many of these symbols have been vandalized over the years.
-The Hurricane Katrina Memorial is can also be found nearby.
+The Hurricane Katrina Memorial can also be found nearby.

 St. Louis #3 is in one of New Orleans’s oldest neighborhoods, Bayou St. John near the end of Esplanade Avenue.